Mariam1341/CORELIA-JAVA-INTERN/README.md

 This week I built a Book and Author Management System using Spring Boot, JPA, and MapStruct.
 The goal was to dive deeper into entity relationships and practice mapping between entities and DTOs.

 ### ✅ Features:
-- Add new books with associated authors
+- Add / update / delete books and authors
-- View all books (with author names)
+- View all books or authors
-- Get book by ID
-- Update book info
-- Delete book
+- Search for books by title, category, or author
-- Manage authors and their books
+- Search for authors by name
+- Proper entity relationships using **@ManyToOne** and **@OneToMany**
+- Exception handling with custom global error responses
+- Clean data transfer using **DTOs + MapStruct**
-- DTO mapping using MapStruct
+- Validation using `@Valid`, `@NotBlank`, etc.
+- Layered architecture (Controller – Service – Repository)

 ### 🛠️ Technologies:
 - Java